What is the School Community Council?

 Improved student success and wellbeing for ALL students Engaged parent representation in decision making will allow for greater equity.
 A diverse pool of parent viewpoints helps bridge cultural gaps.
 Meetings are open to all patrons, and if you are interested, we invite you to join us.

 - Develop a School Improvement Plan

 - Advise school administration on local school issues

 - Provide an opportunity for issues of concern in the community to be presented to the school administration

 Who is on the School Community Council?

 Proposed Meeting Dates for 2017-2018 school year

-All meetings are from 11:00 AM – 12:00 PM directly following our PTA meetings and held in room 7A.
+All meetings are from 11:00 AM – 12:00 PM, fourth Friday of every month, directly following our PTA meetings and held in the conference room.

 Meeting Minutes 2017-2018

 Where does funding from the School LAND Trust come from?